tdnguyen98/Hackathon-GreenIT/Hackathon-energie/Comment mesurer le cout electrique d'un software.md

 |**Idle**|**CPU Max**|**Idle**|**CPU Max**|
 |74W|295W|252 BTU/h|1007 BTU/h|

-# Bonne manière à prendre pour coder de manière general :
+# Bonnes pratiques pour coder de manière general :

 Yes, the way you code your source code can impact the power consumption of the device.
 While individual lines of code may not directly influence power consumption, the overall design, algorithms, and programming practices can have an indirect impact on energy efficiency.
 Here are some aspects to consider: